AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/intro.md

     </tr>
     <tr>
         <td>Individual's sex</td>
-        <td><para>The information requirements document includes an optional requirement for recording individual’s biological sex.
-This requirement is different from recording individual’s gender which is a part of an individual’s personal and social identity.
-FHIR model includes support for gender but does not support sex.
-A request has been submitted to HL7 AU to provide a nationally agreed solution for recording individual’s sex in alignment with government guidelines on sex and gender, see HL7 AU <a href="https://github.com/hl7au/au-fhir-base/issues/321">https://github.com/hl7au/au-fhir-base/issues/321</a> issue.</para>
+        <td><para>The information requirements document includes an optional requirement for recording individual’s biological sex, interpreted as sex at birth.
+This implementation guide supports including patient’s gender as part of patient’s demographics used for identifying purposes in line with the Australian Government recommendations.
+Australian Government guidelines on sex and gender state that patient’s biological sex should only be collected when clinically relevant. </para>
-             <para>Until the national agreement on how to represent this content is reached, sending systems are not expected to include sex element even when data is available. </para>
+             <para>If required, systems can send patient’s sex in an Observation with Observation.code '76689-9' Sex assigned at birth (LOINC) and Observation.valueCodeableConcept value from <a href=http://hl7.org/fhir/administrative-gender> AdministrativeGender</a> code system or as a local extension.</para>
-             <para>TBD or include in the Composition or List subject resource narrative; as an Observation with Observation.code '76689-9' Sex assigned at birth (LOINC) (Observation.value???), extension??</para>
+             <para>Work is underway via HL7 AU to define a nationally agreed model for representing biological sex at birth, see HL7 AU <a href="https://github.com/hl7au/au-fhir-base/issues/321">https://github.com/hl7au/au-fhir-base/issues/321</a> issue.</para>
         </td>
     </tr>